 Remembering Uncle Nickel Tarangle

-Tribute written and presented by Janice (Melenchuk) Bell
+Tribute written and presented by niece, Janice (Melenchuk) Bell

 Funeral Service, Abbotsford, British Columbia

 At this celebration of Uncle Nickel’s life, it is an honor to remember the gifts he gave to me and to our extended Melnechuk family throughout his life.

 My father (John Melenchuk) and Pearl were next to each other in the line of 10 children born to Mike and Catherine Melnechuk.
 I am one of the 29 nieces and nephews–the children of these original 10 siblings–who was privileged to call Nickel Tarangle, “Uncle Nickel”.

 From the time I was born through to age 9 or 10, Uncle Nickel and Aunty Pearl’s home was like my second home—first in Elk Point and then during the years that they lived in my hometown of St. Paul, Alberta.
 To this day, whenever I read a book about a 1950’s vintage home with a screen door on the back porch that opened onto a big garden, a kitchen with a shiny metal table and chairs and a long set of kitchen cupboards down one wall with a fridge on one side and a stove on the other, and a black dial phone on the kitchen wall with a long dangling cord—I am effortlessly transported back to safety and comfort and love of Uncle Nickel and Aunty Pearl’s home in St. Paul.